About AfBo

 There is a clear bias in the language sample towards those language families and areas that are linguistically best described, especially European/Western Eurasian and Oriental languages.
 This is because detecting affix borrowing requires relatively detailed information not only on the recipient and donor language but crucially also comparative evidence from both of these languages for the proof of borrowing and determining the direction of borrowing.

 Included in the sample are two languages that are often considered as "mixed languages", Gurindji Kriol from Northern Australia and Copper Island Aleut from the Commander Islands in the Bering Strait.
 Unlike other mixed languages, it is possible for these two to clearly identify one language as the matrix language (Myers-Scotton 2002; Myers-Scotton 2007), which contributes the morphosyntactic framework as well as a substantial portion of the vocabulary.
 This language is identified as the recipient language (English for Gurindji Kriol and Aleut for Copper Island Aleut) and the other contributing languages as the donor language (Gurindji for Gurindji Kriol and Russian for Copper Island Aleut), following Meakins' (2011) analysis of (English-based) Gurindji Kriol as having borrowed Gurindji case markers.
-Note that in AfBo, Gurindji Kriol and Copper Island Aleut do not appear as borrowing exceptionally many affixes: Gurindji Kriol is the sixth most heavily affix-borrowing language in the sample, Copper Island Aleut the ninth.
+Note that in AfBo, Gurindji Kriol and Copper Island Aleut do not appear as borrowing exceptionally many affixes: Gurindji Kriol is the sixth most heavily affix-borrowing language in the sample, Copper Island Aleut the eight (sharing that rank with Khanty, Assamese, and Vietnamese).

 What counts as an affix?

 Any morphologically bound form from a closed class that fulfills a derivational or inflectional function counts as an affix in AfBo.
 By this definition, clitics are included as instances of affix borrowing, as long as they fulfill a derivational or inflectional function, e.g. tense, evidentiality, or topic marking.
-Potential doubts whether a given form is a bound or a free are explicitly noted in the descriptions and often a reason to consider such a case as less reliable (see below).
+Arguments for considering a form is bound vs. free are explicitly given in the descriptions where possible.

 Some forms are included here that might be considered morphologically conditioned allomorphs because they fulfill the same function in different environments.
 For instance, a plural marker used with animate nouns and a plural marker used with inanimate nouns are counted as two borrowed affixes.